Subscribe

 • Mangos are high in nutritional benefits — Mangos are rich in antioxidants, potassium, beta carotene, and vitamins A, B6, C, and E.

-• They do have health benefits for dogs — Mangos can support eye health and help boost the immune system.
+• They have health benefits for dogs — Mangos can support eye health and help boost their immune system.

-Mango is a healthy snack for dogs, but keep in mind that there are many other pet-friendly fruits to choose from.
-You can safely share small bits of bananas, blueberries, and watermelon with your pup, too.
+Mango is a healthy snack for dogs, but there are many other pet-safe foods and fruits to choose from.
+You can also safely share small pieces of bananas, blueberries, and watermelon with your pup.

 Risks for dog owners to be aware of